-According to a report published by Financial Action Task Force (FATF), non-face-to-face internet payment methods are divided into three groups.
+According to a report published by the Financial Action Task Force (FATF), online payment methods can be categorized into three groups:

-Prepaid internet payment products in which non-credit institutions allow customers to send or receive money through a virtual prepaid account accessed over the internet
+- Prepaid internet payment products: Non-credit institutions provide these products, enabling customers to send or receive money through virtual prepaid accounts accessed online.

-Digital currencies where customers usually buy digital currencies or precious metals that can be exchanged between account holders of the same service or exchanged for real currencies and withdrawn.
+- Digital currencies: Customers typically purchase digital currencies or precious metals that can be exchanged between account holders of the same service or converted into real currencies and withdrawn.

-Where products benefit from Customer Due Diligence exemptions, systems must detect that a customer is approaching a limit (either as a product/transaction or cumulatively) at which full customer due diligence should be applied.
+For products exempted from Customer Due Diligence requirements, monitoring systems should detect when a customer approaches a limit (either per transaction or cumulatively) that necessitates full customer due diligence.

-The report acknowledges that value and transaction limits can also be a very strong risk mitigator, as they make a product less attractive to money launderers, particularly when coupled with effective monitoring systems and procedures that prevent multiple purchases of low-value cards or multiple low-value cards.
-According to the report, the restrictive value limits imposed by most mobile payment service providers are thought to be one of the main reasons why so far, very few money laundering case studies involving mobile payments have been identified.
+The report acknowledges that setting value and transaction limits can be a robust risk mitigator, making products less appealing to money launderers, particularly when combined with effective monitoring systems and procedures that prevent multiple purchases of low-value cards or repeated use of low-value cards.
+Mobile payment service providers imposing restrictive value limits have contributed to the scarcity of identified money laundering cases involving mobile payments.

 Additionally, the report outlines several red flags, particularly in cross-border operations.
 To explore these red flags further, it is recommended to refer to the original report for detailed examination.